Web3Degenerate/fax-to-text/README.md

 3. Add these new variables to the .env file.
    Update the **DB_DATABASE**, **DB_USERNAME** and **DB_PASSWORD** - `DB_DATABASE=myserver_fax_to_text_database` - `DB_USERNAME=myserver_faxtotextuser_` - `DB_PASSWORD='FaxingIsFun!ButBase64IsBetter!'`
+   -
+   - Hosting provider eventually resolved the installation with domain user account.

 ---